gdavila/scamper-tracebox/README.md

 The current version add:
 1. The capability to select the source port for tracebox probes (add "s" option)
-2. Fix some issues related to json output
+2. Fix some issues related to warscat parsing